 Past performance is not a reliable indicator of current or future results.
 It is not possible to invest directly in an index.
 Source: BlackRock Investment Institute, with data from Thomson Reuters, July 2018.
-Notes: data are through 29 June.
+Notes: Data are through June 29.
 The dots show total returns of asset classes in local currencies.
-Exceptions are commodities and emerging, DM and momentum equities, which are denominated in the US dollar.
-Indexes or prices used are: Brent crude spot, MSCI World Momentum, DXY, S&P 500, Datastream 10-Year Benchmark Government Bond (Germany, Italy, US), MSCI World, MSCI Europe, Bank of America Merrill Lynch Global High Yield, Bank of America Merrill Lynch Global Broad Corporate, Topix, JP Morgan EMBI Global Composite, MSCI Emerging Markets and copper spot price.
+Exceptions are commodities and emerging, DM and momentum equities, which are denominated in the U.S. dollar.
+Indexes or prices used are: Brent crude spot, MSCI World Momentum, DXY, S&P 500, Datastream 10-Year Benchmark Government Bond (Germany, Italy, U.S.), MSCI World, MSCI Europe, Bank of America Merrill Lynch Global High Yield, Bank of America Merrill Lynch Global Broad Corporate, Topix, JP Morgan EMBI Global Composite, MSCI Emerging Markets and copper spot price.

-Theme 1: wider range of growth outcomes
+Theme 1: Wider range of growth outcomes

 We see steady global growth ahead - but a broader set of possible outcomes.
-The US is the growth engine, propelled by fiscal stimulus.
-Our BlackRock Growth GPS - which combines traditional macro indicators with big data insights - points to real US GDP growth beating consensus and pushing up G7 growth.
+The U.S. is the growth engine, propelled by fiscal stimulus.
+Our BlackRock Growth GPS - which combines traditional macro indicators with big data insights - points to real U.S. GDP growth beating consensus and pushing up G7 growth.
 See the Uneven growth chart.
 We see positive spillover effects, especially to EMs.

-Our GPS suggests modest downside risk in eurozone growth estimates - but a stabilisation at above-trend levels.
+Our GPS suggests modest downside risk in eurozone growth estimates - but a stabilization at above-trend levels.
 We see China's economy as resilient in the near term, as outlined on page 10.
-Inflation looks poised to rise near the Fed's target in the US but remain far below target in other developed economies.
+Inflation looks poised to rise near the Fed's target in the U.S. but remain far below target in other developed economies.
 Economic growth boosts corporate earnings.
-Yet the risks are two-sided: US stimulus could accelerate capex and lift potential growth - or trade wars and/or inflation-driven overheating could incite a downward shift.
+Yet the risks are two-sided: U.S. stimulus could accelerate capex and lift potential growth - or trade wars and/or inflation-driven overheating could incite a downshift.

-Global growth is becoming uneven, with some upside potential in the US.
+Global growth is becoming uneven, with some upside potential in the U.S.

 The range of possibilities for the economic outlook is widening.
 This is the most significant development in the macro environment this year.
-A rising dispersion in consensus forecasts for US GDP growth provides evidence.
+A rising dispersion in consensus forecasts for U.S. GDP growth provides evidence.
 Economists see a wider range of potential outcomes by 2020, and the tails (outliers) of the distribution have widened.
 See the Fatter tails chart.

-On the upside, there is a chance for US stimulus-fuelled surprises.
+On the upside, there is a chance for U.S. stimulus-fueled surprises.
 On the downside, that same stimulus could spark economic overheating.
 Resulting inflationary pressures could prompt a quicker pace of Fed tightening and bring forward the end of the current business cycle.
 Any further escalation in tit-for-tat trade actions also could have a knock-on effect on business confidence, hitting growth.
 See page 9.
 The market's adjustment to these higher levels of uncertainty will be a key theme for the remainder of 2018, we believe, and is already being mirrored in higher risk premia across asset classes.
 See page 5 for details.

-Hefty US fiscal stimulus and rising trade tensions muddy the macro outlook.
+Hefty U.S. fiscal stimulus and rising trade tensions muddy the macro outlook.